-Take the personality strengths assessment below, which was adapted from the work of John Trent and Gary Smalley.
-Help your child(ren) score the assessment; their copy begins on page 127 of the Kingdom Quest strategy guide.
+Take the personality strengths assessment on the following pages, which was developed by John Trent and Gary Smalley.
+Help your participant(s) score the assessment; their copy begins on page 123 of the Kingdom Quest strategy guide.
 If you're a parent, take time to evaluate the differences between your personality assessment result and your child's.
 Ask your child(ren) the following questions:

-- 1. Do you think you might not get along with kids of differing personality types?
-For example: A hardworking "ant" may see a "puppy" as too fun-loving or perhaps even lazy.
-Or a peace-loving "pony" may not know how to handle an "elephant" who isn't afraid of conflict.
-How can understanding about personality styles help you have less conflict and fewer bad feelings? - 2.
-What personality traits do you have that some of your friends do not have?
+- 1. Do you anticipate having clashes with people of differing personality types?
+For example: A hardworking "beaver" may see an "otter" as too fun-loving or perhaps even lazy.
+Or a peaceloving "golden retriever" may not know how to handle the forceful intensity of a "lion."
+How can understanding about personality styles help you learn to minimize conflict? - 2.
+How do your personality traits complement those of your friends?
 In what ways can you learn to help one another? - 3.
-What strengths do you have that can help build up the church and the people there?
+Evaluate your strengths in regard to the needs of your church.
+What strengths do you have that can help build up the church body?